enatsek/Debian-Ubuntu/kvm1.md

      virtinst virt-manager virt-viewer bridge-utils --yes
 ```

-Add your user to libvirt group:
+Add your user to the libvirt group (replace `exforge` with your username):
-(Change exforge to your user name)

 ```
 sudo usermod -aG libvirt exforge
 ```

 ### 1.2.
 Bridge Configuration
-For the guest computers to reach a network, a bridge configuration on the host computer is needed.
+For guest computers to access the network, a bridge configuration on the host is required.

-Bridge Configuration differs slighty for Debian and Ubuntu.
-So it is  better to handle them in different sections.
+Bridge configuration differs slightly between Debian and Ubuntu, so we'll handle them separately.

 #### 1.2.1.
 Ubuntu Bridge Configuration
-By default KVM creates a virtual bridge named virbr0.
-This bridge allows  the VMs to communicate between each other and the host.
-But we prefer that the VMs join to our network by getting IP address from our network.
+By default, KVM creates a virtual bridge named `virbr0`.
+This bridge allows VMs to communicate with each other and the host.
+However, we want VMs to join our network by obtaining IP addresses from it.

-That is we will create a public filter.

-First we need to disable netfilter, which is enabled on bridges by  default.
+First, disable netfilter (enabled on bridges by default):

 ```
 sudo nano /etc/sysctl.d/bridge.conf
 ```

-File is empty, add the following lines
+Add the following lines (file is initially empty):

 ```
 net.bridge.bridge-nf-call-ip6tables=0
 net.bridge.bridge-nf-call-iptables=0
 net.bridge.bridge-nf-call-arptables=0
 ```

+Create a udev rule to apply these settings:

 ```
 sudo nano /etc/udev/rules.d/99-bridge.rules
 ```

-File is empty, the add following line
+Add this line (file is initially empty):

 ```
 ACTION=="add", SUBSYSTEM=="module", KERNEL=="br_netfilter", RUN+="/sbin/sysctl -p /etc/sysctl.d/bridge.conf"
 ```

-A reboot is necessary
+Reboot to apply changes:

 ```
 sudo reboot
 ```

-Now we need to remove the bridge created by KVM

-With "ip link" command we see all the networks.
-KVM network is named as  virbr0.
+Remove the default KVM bridge.
+List networks with `ip link` to see `virbr0`.

-Delete and undefine KVM networks
+Delete and undefine KVM networks:

 ```
 virsh net-destroy default
 virsh net-undefine default
 ```

-If in any case an error occurs, you can try the following command:
+If errors occur, force removal:

 ```
 sudo ip link delete virbr0 type bridge
 ```

-Now if you run "ip link" again, you will see that virbr0 is removed.

-When you run "ip link", take a note of your interface name(s), it must  be something like enp0s0.
-If you have more than 1 interface there will be  more than 1 name.
+Run `ip link` again to confirm `virbr0` is removed.
+Note your physical interface name(s) (e.g., `enp0s0`).

-Backup your network configuration file
+Back up your network configuration file (if `50-cloud-init.yaml` doesn't exist, look for another `.yaml` file):
-If that file does not exist, there must be another file there with yaml  extension.
-Proceed with that file.

 ```
 sudo cp /etc/netplan/50-cloud-init.yaml{,.backup}
 ```

-Edit your network config file
+Edit your network configuration:

 ```
 sudo nano /etc/netplan/50-cloud-init.yaml
 ```

-Remove its content , fill it as below, beware of changing enp3s0f0 to  your interface name.
-If you have more than 1 interfaces, add them too.

-Also you should add an IP address and default gateway from your local  network.

-Mine are 192.168.1.121 and 192.168.1.1
+Replace the content with the following (adjust `enp3s0f0` to your interface name, and use your local network IP and gateway):

 ```
 network: